-The New York-based strike, immortalized in the Disney film Newsies, succeeded in 1899.
-The Hartford newsies strike 10 years later did not -- and all because of a former newsie.
+The New York-based newsies strike, immortalized in the Disney film of the same name, succeeded in 1899.
+The Hartford newsies strike 10 years later did not — and all because of a former newsie.

 Early in 1909, social reformer Lewis Hine brought his Graflex camera to Hartford, Bridgeport and New Haven to record images of boys and girls on the streets.
 They worked as newsies, bootblacks and messenger boys.

 Social reformers thought children shouldn’t work on the streets, where they learned about gambling, swearing and booze.
 They went into saloons to sell papers, knowing that drunks made good customers.
 The kids also worked long hours, sometimes starting out at 5 a.m., and returning home at midnight.
 They fought over territory, and people sometimes shortchanged the youngest newsboys who didn’t know how to make change.

 Others, however, pointed out the children’s families, mostly poor immigrants, needed the pennies they earned to survive.
 Some young girls, for example, paid for school tuition with their earnings as newsies.